 To avoid committing plagiarism, reference all ideas you have obtained from a book or journal and write in your own words.
 Before you write, turn your eyes away from the reference.
 Occasionally you may use someone else's words but this must be clearly indicated (with quotations or indented text for larger quotes) and referenced.
 Earlier pages in this handout describe the correct way of utilizing and referencing material in which you have no or little part in creating (especially figures, tables, and schemes).
-UA provides information on academic honesty in the Undergraduate Bulletin and on the web site for the Student Judicial Affairs Office.
+UA provides information on academic honesty in the Undergraduate Bulletin and on the web sites for the Student Judicial Affairs Office and the Office of the General Counsel.